-Architect’s fees for a home project vary depending on the type and scale of the project.
-There are no official standards or guidelines, so it is between the client and the architect to negotiate the fee, often dependant on the following:
+How much do architects charge?
+Architect’s fees for a home project vary depending on the type and scale of the job.
+There are no official standards or guidelines for architect’s fees, so it’s between the client and the architect to negotiate the fee, often dependant on the following:

 - The extent of the architect’s services (see ‘splitting the fee up into stages’ below)